UPHL-BioNGS/Cecret/README.md

 Or set `params.msa = 'nextalign'` and `params.relatedness = true` in a config file

 ### Classify reads with kraken2
-To classify reads with kraken2 to identify reads from human or the organism of your choice
+To classify reads with kraken2 to identify reads from human or the organism of choice
 #### Step 1.
-Get a kraken2 database (note : this link is no longer active.
-I'm actively working on creating my own)
+Get a kraken2 database
 ```
 mkdir kraken2_db
 cd kraken2_db